Wilkes University offers a variety of financial aid options to help you make your Wilkes education affordable.

 This program, funded by the Commonwealth of Pennsylvania and administered by PHEAA, places students in career-related or community-enrichment positions with public- and private-sector employers.
 You must be a Pennsylvania resident with demonstrated financial need to participate in the State Work-Study Program.

-The Career Services Center can help you search for prospective employers in the Wilkes-Barre area.
+The Center for Career Development and Internships can help you search for prospective employers in the Wilkes-Barre area.
 Full-time, part-time and summer positions are available.